-Implementing all measures separately increases Basic principles of TCM and Total Tool should be design and construction work and other overhead clearly explained-preferably, using data visualizacosts, compared to a bundled investment package. tion-to the decision makers and all other essential By forming an action package, both single cost-efstakeholders involved in the energy efficiency impleficient measures ("low hanging fruits") and more costly ones are considered.
-The most economically menting process. profitable measures will assist less profitable ones, In some cases, however, charts like the Figure 1 can be making the complete action package fulfil profitability frames. particuarly useful.
-For example, they can be used to
+Implementing all measures separately increases design and construction work and other overhead costs, compared to a bundled investment package.
+By forming an action package, both single cost-efficient measures ("low hanging fruits") and more costly ones are considered.
+The most economically profitable measures will assist less profitable ones, making the complete action package fulfil profitability frames.

 Bundling as a tool is based on deep understanding of Total Concept Method and Total Tool.
 TCM has been proven a handy and workable in several implementation cases in diverse public buildings and other premises.
 It facilitates local building managers to provide a realistic feasibility assessment on how to implement an extended energy efficiency measures package and how to convince decision makers to make the final implementation decision.
 For these purposes a comprehensive and convenient training material presentation of TCM and Total Tool has been gathered to increase the awareness of main target group and other stakeholders.

-- The work process of the total concept is divided into three steps:
+The work process of the total concept is divided into three steps:

-- Step 1: Creating the action package

-- Step 2: Carrying out the measures

-- Step 3: Following up
+Step 1: Creating the action package Step 2: Carrying out the measures Step 3: Following up